 Please refer to steps 1 through 8 in the section "Process for Requesting FML" plus:

-- You should provide your manager with an appointment and/or treatment schedule within 2 weeks.
-While not required, it is requested that you consider the business needs of the department when scheduling appointments or treatments.
+- Provide your manager with an appointment and/or treatment schedule within 2 weeks of the time off.
+Consider the business needs of the department when scheduling appointments or treatments.
 Your manager may ask you to reschedule due to the business needs of the department.
 However, rescheduling should not interfere with medical care.

-- If you request intermittent or reduced schedule leave, the institution may arrange a transfer to an equivalent position in another department that better accommodates your leave in an effort to limit negatively impacting the operational needs of the department.
+- If you request an intermittent or reduced schedule leave, the institution may transfer you to an equivalent position in another department that better accommodates your needs.
+This option may be taken to limit the negative impact the operational needs of the department.

-Intermittent Leave for Childbirth, Adoption or Foster Placement
+Intermittent Leave for Childbirth, Adoption, Foster Placement or Surrogacy

-Requests for intermittent or reduced schedule leave for the birth, adoption, or foster care placement of a child as opposed to continuous leave are not an entitlement and are subject to the approval of your manager.
+Requests for intermittent or reduced schedule leave instead of continuous leave are not an entitlement and is subject to the approval of your manager.
 The manager must email an acknowledgement and authorization to the HR Leave Center in order for the request to be approved.

-If intermittent leave is approved for this reason, the approved leave must be used within 12 months from the birth, adoption or foster placement date.
-You must work with your manager to determine the intermittent schedule in advance of taking the leave.
+If intermittent leave is approved for this reason, the approved leave must be used within 12 months from the birth, adoption, foster placement or surrogacy date.
+You must work with your manager to determine the intermittent schedule before taking the leave.
 While managers do not have the authority to approve or deny the overall FML request, they do have the discretion to determine if the requested intermittent schedule fits the operational needs of the department.

 Reporting and Using Intermittent or Reduced Schedule FML

 You must designate your absence as intermittent FML at the time of request or call-in.
-When you advise your manager of the need to take intermittent FML, medical details/symptoms should not be disclosed.
-Managers are responsible for ensuring intermittent or reduced schedule leave is reported to the HR Leave Center at the end of each week that time is taken by faxing the FML Intermittent Tracking Form to 713-745-8898.
+When you advise your manager of the need to take intermittent FML, do not discuss medical details or symptoms.
+Managers are responsible for ensuring the intermittent or reduced schedule leave is reported to the HR Leave Center at the end of each week that time is taken by faxing the Intermittent FML Tracking Document to 713-745-8898.

-- For a non-cesarean section birth, the birth mother may use up to a maximum of 6 weeks of EIB or Sick Leave from the date of delivery.
+- For a non-cesarean section birth, parents may use up to a maximum of 6 weeks of EIB or sick leave from the date of admission.

-- For a cesarean section birth, the birth mother may use up to a maximum of 8 weeks EIB or Sick Leave from the date of delivery.
+- For a cesarean section birth, the parents may use up to a maximum of 8 weeks EIB or sick leave from the date of admission.

-- A request (birth mother or spouse) for FML due to a health condition during pregnancy is treated the same as for any other health condition.
+- A request (from the birth mother or spouse) for FML due to a health condition during pregnancy is treated the same as for any other FML request.

-Employees (not educational appointees and trainees) may use EIB leave in conjunction with FML when a child under the age of three is adopted regardless of whether the child is actually sick at the time of adoption.
+Employees may use EIB or sick leave in conjunction with FML when a child under the age of three is adopted regardless of whether the child is sick at the time of adoption or placement.

-You are required to use all accumulated applicable accrued leave before going on leave without pay.1 Available Compensatory leave will also run concurrently with FML and be used prior to going on leave without pay unless you specifically request that Compensatory leave not be used.
-Use of accrued leave is optional if you are eligible for Workers’ Compensation insurance benefits while on FML.
-Workers’ Compensation Policy (UTMDACC Institutional Policy ADM0276).
+You are required to use all accumulated applicable accrued leave before going on leave without pay.1 Use of accrued leave is optional if you are eligible for Workers’ Compensation insurance benefits while on FML.
+Workers’ Compensation Insurance Policy (MD Anderson Institutional Policy #ADM0276).

-Once you begin a leave of absence, any leave accrued during the leave period will not be available for use until you return to work.
-For any full months of unpaid leave, you are not eligible to receive any leave accruals for those unpaid months.
+Once you begin a leave of absence, time off accrued during the leave period will not be available for use until you return to work.
+You will not accrue leave for months you are on leave without pay for the entire month.

 All information relating to requests for FML are confidential and are shared only on a need to know basis.
 All medical information including the medical certification is treated as confidential and HIPAA protected.

 If you believe that your approved FML is not being granted, you should first talk with your supervisor.
-If your concerns are not resolved at this level, you should immediately contact the HR Leave Center (5-FMLA.)
-The HR Leave Center will review the matter and clarify the rights and responsibilities related to the approved FML.
+If your concerns are not resolved at this level, you should immediately contact the HR Leave Center .
+The will review the matter and clarify the rights and responsibilities related to the approved FML.

 Obtaining or using job-protected leave under false pretenses or falsifying medical documents is subject to disciplinary action up to and including termination.